mgarythomas/mgarythomas.github.io/content/architecture/togaf/_index.md

 ---

 # Overview
-This content relates to the TOGAF Standard, and is a summary of the notes I made while studying and prior to sitting the TOGAF certification exam.
+This content relates to the TOGAF Standard.
+The following represent a set of notes I created while originally studying the TOGAF Standard.
+They are not intended to be an exhaustive summary, but an overview of some of the main points.

 The Open Group Architecture Framework (TOGAF) is a framework for the development and management of enterprise architectures.
 (See [Purpose](/architecture/togaf/purpose) for some rationale as to why this is important)